Check out our calendar for the latest details on Upcoming Events

 A service of song, silence and contemplation

-In January we are introducing a new 30-40 minute service on Sunday evenings.
-This is a beautiful reflective service of music, scripture and prayer, which originated at the Taize Community in the Burgundy region of France.
-Our service will follow closely the original service (many of the hymns/chants we already sing in our services) with some minor adaptations.
+This beautiful reflective service of music, scripture and prayer, originated at the Taize Community in the Burgundy region of France.
+Our service follows closely the original service (many of the hymns/chants we already sing in our services) with some minor adaptations.
 We will worship in quiet and candlelight.

 The Taizé Community is an ecumenical Christian monastic fraternity in Taizé, Saône-et-Loire, Burgundy, France.
 It is composed of more than one hundred brothers, from Catholic and Protestant traditions, who originate from about thirty countries across the world.
 It was founded in 1940 by Brother Roger Schütz, a Reformed Protestant.